-39. What are the terms and conditions for extension of registration?

-The terms and conditions, the application form and the fees payable for extension of registration shall be in the manner as prescribed by the Rules.
+43. What are the terms and conditions for extension of registration?
+The terms and conditions, the application form and the fees payable for extension of registration of project shall be in the manner as prescribed by the Authority in its regulations.

-40. Can the registration of a project be revoked?
+44. Can the registration of a project be revoked?

-As per section 7 the Authority has the powers to revoke registration of a project, for violations specified under the said section.
+As per section 7, the Authority has the powers to revoke registration of a project, for violations specified under the said section.
 However, revocation of registration of a project is envisaged as a last resort and can only be done after providing a reasonable opportunity of being heard.

-41. What are the next steps that can be taken for project completion in case of revocation of a project?
+45. What are the next steps that can be taken for project completion in case of revocation of a project?

-In case a project is revoked, section 8 provides for various mechanisms in which the project can be completed.
+In case a project is revoked, section 8 provides that Authority in consultation with the appropriate Government may take action to carry out the remaining development works by competent authority or by the association of allottees or in any other manner, as may be determined by the Authority.
 However, in such a scenario, the association of allottees shall have the first right of refusal for carrying out the remaining development works.

-42. Does the Act also cover real estate agents?
+46. Does the Act also cover real estate agents?
 What are the duties and responsibilities of the real estate agents?

-Section 9 of the Act provides that real estate agents which engage in selling projects registered under the Act, can only do so after registering themselves with the Authority.
-The mechanisms for registration, the fees payable, the period of registration, subsequent renewal etc. are matters to be detailed vide the Rules.
+Section 9 of the Act provides that real estate agent which engages in selling real estate project registered under the Act has to register themselves with the Authority.
+The mechanism for registration, the fees payable, the period of registration, subsequent renewal etc. are matters to be detailed vide the Rules.
 Section 10 of the Act provides for detailed functions and duties of real estate agents.